sysbiosig/SLEMI/README.md

  Please cite
 > Jetka et al., Information-theoretic analysis of multivariate signaling responses using SLEMI, 2018 (to be published)
  ## Licence
  SLEMI is released under the GNU licence and is freely available.
-A comprehensive documentation is available on [github.io](https://github.io/) and in directory [`paper/Manual.pdf`](https://github.com/sysbiosig/SLEMI/blob/master/paper/Manual.pdf).
+A comprehensive documentation is available in directory [`paper/Manual.pdf`](https://github.com/sysbiosig/SLEMI/blob/master/paper/Manual.pdf).